zdravkov/kendo-docs/getting-started/kendo-mobile-faq.md

 ## All platforms

+### Q: Can I use the Kendo UI Web mobile widget skins from Q1 2014 with Kendo UI Mobile platform themes.

+A: _**No. They are incompatible.**_ The reason for this is that Kendo UI Web skins don't have skin names as a class selector and their styling is affecting everything in your page/app.
+They will also partially override the existing Kendo UI Mobile platform themes.
+You can use them in Kendo UI Mobile only, if you don't use the Kendo UI Mobile platform themes at all, including the common CSS - the Web skins already have everything needed.

 ### Q: My icons are missing, replaced with strange symbols and my iOS back button doesn't look okay.
 What am I missing?

 A: Kendo UI Mobile stylesheets need the **images** subfolder to load the icon font and the back button mask.
 Please copy them over with your stylesheet(s).